-Be sure to verify questionable zip codes and bring your assembled invitation ensemble to your local post office assessing proper postage amount needed for your assembled invitation and response set just prior to sending them out to ensure you don't over-or-underpay for that postage.
+Verify questionable zip codes and bring an assembled invitation ensemble to your local USPS branch, assessing the proper postage amount needed for your assembled invitation and response set just before sending them out to ensure you don't over-or-underpay for that postage.

-If your invitations are returned for insufficient postage, your envelopes will be ruined and redoing them will not only cost you more money but will interfere with your time frame.
+The last thing you want is for wedding invitations to be returned to you for insufficient funds and make the envelope unusable again.
+Redoing them will cost you more money and time.
 While at the post office, ask the postal clerk to show you their beautiful wedding stamps.